chris48s/pip-abandoned/README.md

 `pip-abandoned search` exits with

-- code `0` if no inactive, archived or unmaintained packages were found
+- code `0` when no inactive, archived or unmaintained packages were found
-- code `1` if an error was encountered.
+- code `1` when an error was encountered.
 For example:
   - no packages were supplied in the path provided or
   - no auth token was supplied
-- code `9` if one or more inactive, archived or unmaintained packages were found
+- code `9` when one or more inactive, archived or unmaintained packages were found

 ## Inspiration